Installation Process Overview

 While clay tile roofs are known for their durability, they still require regular maintenance such as clearing debris, inspecting for damaged tiles, and ensuring proper drainage to keep the roof in top condition.

-a DIY project, it is generally recommended to hire a professional roofing contractor due to the complexity of the installation process and the need for specific tools and expertise.
+While it is possible to install clay tile roofing as a DIY project, it is generally recommended to hire a professional roofing contractor due to the complexity of the installation process and the need for specific tools and expertise.

 Related Links